lennygir/polito-se2-23-02-thesis/README.md

 - Route `/settings`: users can change the theme and the current date
 - Route `*`: non-existing routes view

+## Client Components

+- ### ApplicationRow

+This component is responsible for rendering a single row within a the application table, displaying application-related data based on the user's role.

+Context Usage:
+-   It uses the `useContext` hook from React to access the `UserContext`, extracting `application` and `user` from the provided `props`.

+If the user that has been signed in is a teacher, the data shown are student ID of who has applied for the proposal, the proposal title which she/he has applied for, and the status of the request, which could be in four ways: 1.
+Pending: if the application has neither been accepted or rejected by the teacher yet.
+2. Accepted: If the application has been accepted by the teacher.
+3. Rejected: If the application has been denied by the teacher.
+4: Canceled: if the application has been accepted by the teacher for another student.
+The last content is view application, by clicking on it, the teachers can see the details of the application.

+On the other hand, if the user is a student, the displayed data are the name and last name of the teacher who has been proposed the thesis, the proposal title which she/he has applied for, the status of the request, which could be in four ways: 1.
+Pending: if the application has neither been accepted nor rejected by the teacher yet.
+2. Accepted: If the application has been accepted by the teacher.
+3. Rejected: If the application has been denied by the teacher.
+4: Canceled: if the application has been accepted by the teacher for another student.
+The last content is view application, by clicking on it, the students can see the details of their application.

+Export:
+-   Exports the `ApplicationRow` component as the default export, enabling its usage in other parts of the application to render individual rows within a table, presenting application-related information based on the user's role.

+- ### ApplicationTable

+This component renders a table based on the provided data (`applications`) and the user's role fetched from the `UserContext`.

+Context Usage:
+-   The component uses the `useContext` hook from React to access the `UserContext`, extracting `applications` and `user` from the provided `props`.

+If the user's role is teacher, the rendered table headers will be "Student", "Proposal", "Status", "Open".
+On the contrary, if the user's role is student, the rendered table headers will be "Teacher", "Proposal", "Status", "Open"

+Export:
+-   Exports the `ApplicationTable` component as the default export, enabling its usage in other parts of the application to render a table based on the user's role and provided data (`applications`).

+- ### ApplicationDetails

+This component is responsible for rendering details of a specific application, presenting student information, thesis proposal details, and handling actions such as accepting or rejecting an application (if the user's role is teacher).

+Context Usage:
+-   Utilizes `useContext` hook from React to access the `UserContext` and `ErrorContext`, extracting `user` information and an `error handling` function.

+If the user that has been signed in is a teacher, he/she can decide about accepting or rejecting an application (by using the buttons "accept" or "reject") on this page.
+If the user is a student, he/she can view the message regarding his/her application. ("application pending", "application rejected", "application accepted",  and "application canceled".

+ Export:
+-   Exports the `ApplicationDetails` component as the default export.

 ## API Server

 - POST `/api/sessions`